euler-xyz/liboracle/README.md

     MAX_TICK = ln(2**128) / ln(1.0001)
     MAX_TICK = 887272.7517...

-Uniswap3 stores ticks in `int24` variables, which have plenty of room since these tick values only contain about 20.8 bits of information:
+Uniswap3 stores each tick as an `int24` type, which is more than large enough since Uniswap3 tick values contain about 20.8 bits of information:

     ln(887272 * 2 + 1)/ln(2) = 20.759...

 ### LibOracle Ticks

-Since LibOracle is attempting to get the maximum benefit out of a limited storage space, our ticks begin with slightly different requirements:
+Since LibOracle is attempting to squeeze the maximum benefit out of a limited storage space, our ticks begin with slightly different requirements:

 * Price ratios between `1/2**128` and `2**128` should be supported.
 * It should maximise information density while fitting into an `int24`

 So our `MAX_TICK` value is chosen to be `2**23 - 256` and `MIN_TICK` is the negation: `-8388352` and `8388352`.

-The subtracting of 256 is done to allow round-tripping through "small" ticks (see below).
+(Subtracting 256 is done to allow round-tripping through "small" ticks, described below)

-These ticks have a higher information density within `int24`s:
+LibOracle ticks have a higher information density within `int24`s:

     ln((2**23 - 256) * 2 + 1)/ln(2) = 23.99995605...